 Like every other state, Alabama places a limit on the amount of time that you have to recover compensation from another driver after a personal injury accident like a car accident.
 The statute of limitations in Alabama is two years.
 That means if you do not pursue compensation from the defendant by filing a claim within two years of the date of your accident, you are generally barred from recovering any type of compensation.

-How a Birmingham Drowsiness Lawyer Can Help
+How a Birmingham Drowsiness Attorney Can Help

-A Birmingham drowsiness lawyer like you will find at the Morris Bart law firm can help you hold the drowsy driver responsible for their negligence.
+A drowsiness lawyer in Birmingham can help you hold the drowsy driver responsible for their negligence.
 If you retain our services, we can gather evidence and, if necessary, work with accident scene reconstruction experts to establish liability for the accident.
 We can build a strong case and negotiate with the insurance company to the fullest extent of your injuries.
-If you are ready to get started right away or would just like to take advantage of our free, no-risk consultation, contact the Morris Bart law firm today at (205) 380-4158.

 to find a Morris Bart office near you.